Russian politicians offer mixed view of Gorbachev’s legacy

 Nikolai Kolomeitsev, the deputy head of the Communist faction in the Duma, went even further, denouncing Gorbachev as a “traitor” who “destroyed the state.”

+On another flank, Grigory Yavlinsky, the leader of the liberal Yabloko party, praised Gorbachev for “offering freedom to hundreds of millions in Russia, its neighborhood and half of Europe.”

+“It’s our responsibility how we in Russia have used that freedom, that great opportunity,” he said.

 Gobachev’s foundation said that he will be buried at Moscow’s Novodevichy cemetery next to his wife.
-The date hasn’t been set yet and it wasn’t immediately clear whether he will be given a state funeral.
+The date hasn’t been set yet and the Kremlin said that no decision has been made on funeral arrangements, but the Interfax news agency reported that Gorbachev won’t be given a state funeral.

 More AP stories on Mikhail Gorbachev here: https://apnews.com/hub/mikhail-gorbachev